Saddam-Hossen/JavaFX_SpringBoot_Maven_JPA_MYSQL/JavaFX JAR Not Running Outside IntelliJ.md

 **Subject:** Re: Request for Help: JavaFX JAR Not Running Outside IntelliJ

-Dear Suman,

-Thank you for reaching out, and I hope you’re doing well too.
-I’m glad to hear that you’re actively exploring JavaFX development — it’s a great choice for building modern desktop applications in Java.

-You're correct that running a JavaFX application outside of IntelliJ can be tricky due to missing runtime components.
-This typically happens because JavaFX is no longer bundled with the JDK, so the runtime environment needs to be explicitly provided.

-Since your application runs using `--module-path` and `--add-modules`, that confirms your code and dependencies are fine — you now just need to package it properly for standalone use.
+Since  application runs using `--module-path` and `--add-modules`, that confirms your code and dependencies are fine — you now just need to package it properly for standalone use.

 ### ✅ Recommended Approach: Use `module-info.java`